Xalalau/backdoor-shield/README.md

 Actually you can copy the detection results, decode them and keep going to see whats going on.

-<details><summary>1) Here is the first decoding</summary>
+<details><summary>1) Here is the decoding of the active backdoor from the examples above</summary>
 <p>

-The backdoor is inhibiting other backdoors through some detourings and taking the next step.
+It's inhibiting other backdoors through some detourings and taking the next step.

 ```lua
 local nKvWQygqjyMKsWkNbsiO = {